luciernaguz/web-scraping/README.md

 Through the Scrape New Data button, we can go in search of new information, the update will take a while.

-At the end It was a complete challenge of all learned.